flxcn/publius/README.md

 ## Usage
 After cloning this repo, go ahead and duplicate `.env.example` and rename the file to `.env`.
 Then, go ahead and insert your own `ANTHROPIC_API_KEY=""`.

-To run locally, in your command line, install Flask if you have not already, `$ pip install flask` then `python -m flask`.
+To run locally, in your command line:
+1. Install Flask if you have not already, `$ pip install flask`
+2. Then run the Flask app `$ python -m flask`

 ## Feedback
 If you see any bugs or improvements feel free to open an Issue!
 Code is freely available under MIT license.